LuxAter/laboris-server/README.md

 ## Cons
 * Stores lots of data on the server?
 * Makes it difficult for a webinterface, or any interface that does not have stored data.

+# Server Syncing

+* Users id is the uuid
+* Each user stores all of their own data.